DrMikeG/WiiBuzz/README.md

 ![alt text](./readme_img/form.jpg "Form factor")

-Ok, so I want the esp to be removeable so I can easily program it.
+Ok, so I want the esp to be removable so I can easily program it.
 I also need to fit these components, including the big hex invertor onto that small rectangle marked on the perf board.
 The batteries on the right are the unit that I'm replacing in the torch, so that's the volume I have to play with.